Did Kris Marshall Leaves 'Death In Paradise' To Be the New 'Dr. Who?'

 Move Over ‘Midsomer,’ ‘Agatha Raisin’ Is Solving Murders In The…

 Twitter erupted as shocked fans expressed their disappointment.
 At the time, Kris Marshall told fans he had left the series that is filmed on Guadalupe for “family reasons.”
-Taking over for Marshall as the new DI is actor Ardal O’Hanlon, playing Detective Inspector Mooney to end season six.
+Taking over for Marshall as the new DI is actor Ardal O’Hanlon, playing Detective Inspector Mooney to end Season 6.
 Death In Paradise was just renewed for a seventh season.
 Though fans are willing to give O’Hanlon a shot, they expressed sadness that Marshall has left.

 “Actually can’t believe @HumphreyGoodman is gone, my hearts broken… excited to see DI Mooney tho.”